Justin-Dickson/Data-Projects/README.md

 # Data-Projects
-Data Projects of Jupyter Notebooks for personal practice and learning.
+Projects and practices related to Data Science/Machine Learning.

-Contains projects in Python, R, SAS, and SQL.
+Statistical and predictive analytics written in Python, R, SAS, and SQL.